 Because this is counted as their 20 minutes of independent reading, I let it go on for that long.
 This allows me time to do a couple of running records or 1:1 reading conferences each day as well.
 Win-win!
 This also provides a nice buffer for tardy students.
 If you are interested, check out this managing tardy students resource.

 Many students opted to record their thinking in their interactive bookmarks, but it was not required at this time of day.

-As the 20 minutes was ending, I would distribute their spiral review activity pages for math and language arts and project the pages and answer key for a super-quick correcting session/mini-lesson lesson and we would then transition into our Daily Math Workshop with Guided Math Instruction.
+As the 20 minutes was ending, I would distribute their math spiral review activities for a super-quick correcting session/mini-lesson lesson and we would then transition into our guided math workshop instruction.

-To execute your morning routine, I highly suggest teaching and modeling the expectations as part of you classroom procedures and routines and reviewing them often.
+- To execute your morning routine, I highly recommend teaching and modeling the expectations as part of your classroom procedures and routines and reviewing them often.